 You don’t have to spend thousands of dollars on huge billboards at every corner so you can keep your company name in front of potential customers.
 It’s enough to invest in simple graphics to brand your service vehicle, so everyone can see your company details as you’re driving through town going from one job to another.

-The same holds true for yard signs that are professional-looking, clean, and well-maintained.
+The same holds true for yard signs that look professional, are clean, and well-maintained.
 It’s important to keep all your company details and colors consistent across every form of advertising you’re using, online or offline, indoor or outdoor.
 It helps to make people remember your brand and think of you first when they need your roofing service.

 Of course, if you have the resources to invest in billboard advertising, you’re more than welcome to do it.
 If you do, keep the message simple with consistent text size and fonts.
 Any artwork you include should be clutter-free to make your message stand out.